-Student Evaluation
+v Student Evaluation

-Reflective journals; teaching and participation in seminars; participation in debriefing sessions, health teaching and practicum experiences must be completed satisfactorily to achieve a satisfactory standing in the course.
-At the end of the course, students must show evidence that the course outcomes have been met.
+Reflective journals; teaching and participation in seminars; participation in debriefing sessions, leading a maternal-child home visit, health teaching and practicum experiences must be completed satisfactorily to achieve a satisfactory standing in the course.
+For the last two week of the course, students must show evidence that the course outcomes have been met.
 The student and instructor will contribute to the final evaluation summary of outcome achievement.
 The instructor ultimately has the responsibility to recommend a Satisfactory or Unsatisfactory standing in the course.